rozelie/Baseball-Stats/README.md

     - calculate correlations
 - future work
     - track where each player batted in the line-up when they got on base
-    - If available from a different data source, correlate each player’s COBP with their respective WAR values (Wins Above Replacement)
+    - if available from a different data source, correlate each player’s COBP with their respective WAR values (Wins Above Replacement)
+    - provide user-friendly interface, allowing selection of a particular team over specified seasons

 ### Credits
 - Project skeleton generated via `cookiecutter https://github.com/rozelie/Python-Project-Cookiecutter`